smguggen/questal/README.md

 # questal

-A lightweight wrapper for easily making DOM-based HTTP requests.
+A lightweight wrapper for easily making HTTP requests.

 Install
 -------